Let Us Continue: Address to the joint session

 The speech opened with Johnson being introduced to members of the joint session by John W. McCormack, the speaker of the House of Representatives.
 Johnson began with his tribute to President Kennedy and his work.
 He said: "All I have I would have given gladly not to be standing here today."
 He called Kennedy the "greatest leader of our time", and emphasized at the outset that no word was sad enough to gauge the grief that Kennedy's assassination had caused.
 He continued,The dream of conquering the vastness of space—the dream of partnership across the Atlantic—and across the Pacific as well—the dream of a Peace Corps in less developed nations—the dream of education for all of our children—the dream of jobs for all who seek them and need them–the dream of care for our elderly—the dream of an all-out attack on mental illness—and above all, the dream of equal rights for all Americans, whatever their race or color—these and other American dreams have been vitalized by his drive and by his dedication.? [sic]Johnson then declared his intention to maintain continuity in foreign policy.
 It was followed by a passage devoted primarily to domestic policy.
 He said: "This Nation will keep its commitments from South Vietnam to West Berlin."
 He then asked the members of Congress to decide on tax reform and a bill to reduce racial discrimination.
 He asked all Americans for their help, saying: "An assassin's bullet has thrust upon me the awesome burden of the Presidency.
 I am here today to say I need your help; I cannot bear this burden alone."
 Referring to Kennedy's 1961 inaugural address, he said:On the 20th day of January, in 1961, John F. Kennedy told his countrymen that our national work would not be finished 'in the first thousand days, nor in the life of this administration, nor even perhaps in our lifetime on this planet'.
 But, he said, 'let us begin'.
-Today, in this moment of new resolve, I would say to all my fellow Americans, let us continue.Johnson requested the earliest possible passage of the civil rights law, for which Kennedy had fought throughout his presidency.
+Today, in this moment of new resolve, I would say to all my fellow Americans, let us continue.Johnson called for the swift passage of the civil rights legislation that Kennedy had supported during his presidency.
 He emphasized that equal rights had been spoken of for some time without political action: "It is time now to write the next chapter, and to write it in the books of law.
 All traces of discrimination and oppression based on race or skin color should be eliminated."
 He also demanded that Congress pass a tax reform that would bring tax relief.
 The tax reform was conceived in the spirit of a supply-oriented economic policy.
 He said: "As one who has long served in both Houses of the Congress, I firmly believe in the independence and the integrity of the legislative branch.
 And I promise you that I shall always respect this ...
 With equal firmness, I believe in the capacity and I believe in the ability of the Congress, despite the divisions of opinions which characterize our Nation, to act--to act wisely, to act vigorously, to act speedily when the need arises."
 Johnson was aware that such demands could give the appearance of disregarding the autonomy of Congress.
 He countered this impression by asserting that he firmly believed in the independence and integrity of the legislature, and he assumed that the Congress was capable of intelligent, energetic, and immediate action.
 He emphasized: "The need is here.
 The need is now.
 I ask your help."